About this Course

 How does spending time reflecting on children impact our daily practice as early childhood educators?
 Our values, beliefs, and actions when working along side young children, all start with our image of the child.
 How we see children is the foundation of our work with children.
 Our image of the child both conscious and unconscious, guides not only how we engage with children, but also how we design environments and experiences.

-Our approximately 1.5 hour course, The Spirit of the Child: Understanding How Children Make Meaning of their World, introduces us to why is it important to reflect on our image of the child and how this impacts our daily practice as early childhood educators.
+Our approximately 1.5 hour workshop, The Spirit of the Child: Understanding How Children Make Meaning of their World, introduces us to why is it important to reflect on our image of the child and how this impacts our daily practice as early childhood educators.
 In this course we will explore the image of the child, through five different lenses, play, imagination, being present, social interactions, and inner lives.

 - Who is the child?